Skill Blitz Sale-mobile

 • Be testable by the scrum team and the product management team.

-How to Write Features?
+How to Write Features in Agile Methodology?
 [Step-by-Step]

 Writing Agile features requires a user-focused, iterative approach.
 Here's a step-by-step guide on how to write Agile features: